apache/tooling-trusted-release/atr/docs/introduction-to-atr.md

 Speaking of steps, what are the steps to release software on ATR?
 We have kept this as simple as possible.
 First, the project's participants compose a candidate release from existing files.
 Second, as per ASF policy, the PMC votes on that candidate release.
 Third, if the vote passes, the PMC officially publishes and announces the erstwhile candidate release as a finished, official release.
 That's the whole process for the majority of PMCs, but of course there are many details and considerations along the way, and some edge cases and alternatives as well.

-### Who develops ATR?
+## Who develops ATR?

 ATR is developed by ASF Tooling, an ASF initiative launched in 2025, and responsible for streamlining development, automating repetitive tasks, reducing technical debt, and enhancing collaboration throughout the ASF.
 The source code of ATR is developed in public as open source code, and ASF Tooling welcomes high quality contributions to the codebase from external contributors, whether from existing ASF contributors or members of the public.
 Because of the stringent security and usability requirements, Tooling accepts only very high quality contributions, and carefully reviews all submitted code.
 As a consequence, contributors must be well versed in the workings of ATR, and therefore this manual contains an extensive developer section to facilitate understanding.

 This manual is an integral part of ATR, and contributions to this manual are therefore treated like any of the rest of the code.
 We welcome all types of contribution, whether that be writing entire pages or correcting small typographical errors.
 The easiest path to contribution is to [create a pull request](https://github.com/apache/tooling-trusted-release/compare) on [our GitHub repository](https://github.com/apache/tooling-trusted-release).
 You can also [email patches](https://lists.apache.org/list.html?dev@tooling.apache.org).
-Read our [contribution guide](contribution.html) for more details.
+Read our [contribution guide](contribution-guide.html) and [developer guide](developer-guide.html) for more details.